-Students transferring to Gadsden State from a prior college who were already approved and received VA education benefits should also complete the Request for Change of Place of Training form (22-1995 for Veterans) and form 22-5495 for dependents and spouse of veteran.
+Students transferring to Gadsden State from a prior college who were already approved and received VA education benefits should also complete the Request for Change of Place of Training form (22-1995 for Veterans) and form 22-5495 for dependents and spouse of a veteran.

 All veterans must submit an official military transcript and all official transcripts from prior attendance at any institution.
 Certifications of enrollment may be placed on hold until this requirement is met.
 Air Force military transcripts may be requested via the Air University website.
 All other military branches may request transcripts via the Joint Services Transcript (JST) website.

 Students must apply for admission, be admitted to Gadsden State and enroll in an approved program of study.
-Disabled veterans attending under VA Vocational Rehabilitation must have a VA approval form 28-1905 on file from a counselor with the Department of Veterans Affairs before benefits may be authorized.
+Disabled veterans attending under Veteran Readiness & Employment (VR&E) must have a VA authorization from their case manager before benefits may be authorized.

 Students approved for VA education benefits must notify Gadsden State’s certifying official each semester after their registration is complete to request submission of an enrollment certification.
-Students under Chapters 31 and 33 must also request authorization of tuition, which is based on the approve percentage of VA benefit coverage.
+Students under Chapters 31 and 33 must also request authorization of tuition, which is based on the approved percentage of VA benefit coverage.
 Enrollment certifications will be submitted online via VA-Once beginning the day after add/drop ends or as time permits prior to this date.

-Students using veteran’s benefits are responsible for registering only for courses that are required for the declared major and must promptly notify the Gadsden State VA Office when dropping or adding classes or when withdrawing from all closes.
+Students using veteran’s benefits are responsible for registering only for courses that are required for the declared major and must promptly notify the Gadsden State VA Office when dropping or adding classes or when withdrawing from all classes.

 Incomplete grades are not considered a grade by the VA.
 See Policies for Students Receiving VA Benefits in the catalog.

 Veterans Upward Bound (VUB) is a federally funded TRIO program designed to help veterans develop and expand the essential skills required to successfully enroll in and complete an academic or technical college degree.
 This program serves veterans in Blount, Calhoun, Cherokee, Cleburne, DeKalb, Etowah, Jefferson, Marshall, St. Clair and Talladega counties.
 Program eligibility is not limited to veterans planning to attend Gadsden State.
 Learn more at www.GadsdenState.edu/VUB

 The Alabama GI Dependents Scholarship Program is another possible source of financial assistance for eligible students.
 This program is administered by the Alabama Department of Veterans Affairs for the benefit of an eligible dependent – a child, stepchild, spouse or unmarried widow/widower – of a disabled veteran (living or deceased) who was a permanent civilian in Alabama for at least one year immediately prior to entry into military service and a current resident for at least two years immediately prior to the date of the application.
 Special consideration is given to dependents of permanently and totally disabled veterans who are bona fide residents or who were bona fide residents prior to their death.
 Other categories are dependents of former prisoners of war (POW), dependents of veterans declared missing in action (MIA) and dependents of those who died in service.